-RSS will be used multiple times per year to gather data about issues of importance to CDC and U.S. Department of Health and Human Services (HHS).
-In the first year (2023), the RSS is collecting two rounds of data.
-In future years, four rounds of data collection per year are anticipated.
+The RSS will be used multiple times per year to gather data about issues of importance to CDC and U.S. Department of Health and Human Services (HHS).
+In the first year (2023), there were two rounds of data collection.
+In future years, up to four rounds of data collection per year are anticipated.
 Each round of data will be shared with the public through dashboards, tables, infographics, and data files with accompanying codebooks.
 For the initial rounds, the data will be released approximately 6 months after the data collection period.
 Faster releases are expected in future cycles.